critgeog/urban/README.md

 ## Getting started

+## Maps
+An example of our sub/urbanization approach in Atlanta, GA is available in the [this folder](maps/Q/).

 ### Files
 Aside from computing the sub-geographies in ArcGIS, all work contained in this project is completed in RStudio.
 Most necessary data is available in the [data](data) folder.
 All scripts are located in the [scripts](scripts) folder.
 Maps and a .gif of urbanization in Atlanta from 1940 to 2010 are available in the [maps](maps) folder